Work at Camp

 The Camp Director is responsible for the operation and management of the entire camp program (Traditional Overnight, Specialty Overnight, or Day Camp).
 They will oversee the staff, programming, and overall well-being of the campers and should be proficient in written and oral communication.
 Leadership and the guidance of young people is as crucial as customer service and parent/caregiver interaction.
 This seasonal position is a great stepping stone opportunity for young camp/recreation professionals.

-Program Coordinators should have at least one summer of camp leadership experience.
+Assistant Camp Director candidates should have at least one summer of camp leadership experience.

 Speers Unit Leaders supervise and oversee a unit of about 50 campers and 12-14 counselors.
 They are considered the first line of defense if a counselor is in need of assistance with a camper or situation.
 Unit Leaders also serve as the exemplary role when it comes to programming and spend much of their time leading activities and assisting counselors in the facilitation of traditional camp activities.